Spiritual Meaning of Halloween and Christianity

 Avoid spending too much hard-earned money on decorations by adding pumpkins and squashes to your decor.
 They are perfect, non-death celebrating, seasonal decorations.
 They are as cheap as they get during this time of the year.
 Plus, once Halloween has passed, imagine all the delicious dishes you can prepare with those vegetables?
 Soups, sides and casseroles… Yum!
 Cut on candy expenses, by using the services of your dear friend, Google, to find homemade candy recipes!
 Imagine how ecstatic kids will be about making them with you?
 It could be a good time to explain to them that the world has good and evil in it, that your family chooses to celebrate good and that Jesus has defeated evil.

 If you wish to have a good time with your children and avoid taking them to the streets, look for a local church that hosts a family day or a harvest celebration.
 If you can’t find any in your area, think about how you could creatively host such an event.
 Perhaps you could invite a few families over?
 Whatever your resources permit you.
 Don’t forget, everybody loves a good potluck!
+Also, what a wonderful prayer meeting opportunity!

 Live Like You Mean It